 With such a small number of antis conducting hate campaigns, should companies and organisations stand up to them?
 Should Darcy Smith still be doing the job he loves?

-We are running a webinar on ‘How to deal with antis’.
-Click here to find out more.
+We ran a webinar on ‘How to deal with antis’.

 If you have examples of antis attacking your legal hunting, shooting or angling, please contact Ben O’Rourke